celestiaorg/docs/docs/concepts/data-availability-faq.md

 Data availability is about verifying that transaction data for a new block is public and available.
 In contrast, data storage involves storing and accessing past transaction data from old blocks.
-Data availability is fundamental to the security of a blockchain because it requires an honest majority assumption, whereas data storage only requires a 1 of N assumption.
-So, it is crucial to solve the data availability problem, while the problem with data storage is less critical to blockchain security.

 ## Where does blockchain state fit into this?